scopatz/xo/docs/index.rst

 exofrills - when ``nano`` is too much
 =====================================
 Have you ever been frustrated that your text editor wasn't doing what you wanted?
-Angered that you can't remeber...
+Angered that you can't remember...

 * ...how to find help?
 * ...what ``:wq`` means?